How much internet speed do you need? That depends on how you plan on using your internet connection.

 Internet Access in Franklin, Minnesota

-Franklin features only two major broadband network options to grapple with: coaxial cable (57.01% coverage) and DSL (49.65% availability).
+Franklin features only two major broadband network options to grapple with: coaxial cable (57.01% coverage) and DSL (50.12% availability).
 Cable broadband service is provided by traditional cable TV companies via pre-existing copper coaxial television lines strung up on utility poles.
 DSL is sent over twisted copper phone lines.
-In general, DSL is somewhat slower compared to cable.
-This is especially true in houses not able to access a cable alternative.
+The majority of Franklin neighborhoods and street addresses can access both coaxial cable or DSL from two alternating telecom companies.

 Keep in mind, since FCC data is only tallied up biannually and only published six or more months after filing, data shown here may have minor inaccuracies.
 This page incorporates direct provider reporting to help fix this problem.